side-projects-42/Resource-Store-2/GOOGLE/devtoolsExtended/extension/WebInspectorKit/LayoutTests/inspector/styles/styles-disable-then-enable-overriden-ua.md

-Tests that disabling shorthand removes the "overriden" mark from the UA shorthand it overrides.
+Tests that disabling shorthand removes the “overriden” mark from the UA shorthand it overrides.